GenomiqueENS/easy-contrasts-DESeq2/README.md

 ##Output files:

 ###Log file:
-Easy-contrast-DEseq2 generate the 'projectName'-deseq2.log file.
-This file include stdout and stderr information.
+Easy-contrast-DEseq2 generates the 'projectName'-deseq2.log file.
+This file includes stdout and stderr information.
 All versions of R or packages and options are listed into the log file.
 All steps and comparisons are also listed into the log file.

 ###Plots:
-Easy-contrast-DEseq2 generate:
+Easy-contrast-DEseq2 generates:
    * 11 plots during the Normalisation
    * 1 plots  and 4 plots for each comparison during the Differential analysis Plots list: